lc-eu2cloud/SAP-C01-NOTES/Associate-Refreshers/Course-AWS-Accounts/iam_basics.md

 ## Identity and Access Management (IAM) Basics

 **IAM Basics**

+Introduction
-* In most real-world situations, you want to be able to grant other people in your organization, access to your AWS account (ie might be users, groups, or applications they manage)
+* In most real-world situations, you want capability to grant other people in your organization, access to your AWS account (ie might be users, groups, or applications they manage)
 * generally want to _restrict_ the access that these people, groups, or applications have
 * BEST PRACTICE: least privileged access - you only give the permissions required to do a job or perform a task (ALWAYS!
 DO!
 THIS!)
-* problematic only having a single identity in the account (account root user), if the account root user's credentials are leaked, then the damaage could be account-wide
+* problematic only having a single identity in the account (account root user), if the account root user's credentials are leaked, then the damage could be account-wide
 * need a way to allow more control over what access is given to our AWS accounts (solved by the IAM service)

 IAM Service